hoangtan-dev/octocode.nvim/README.md

 # octocode.nvim

-A simple yet powerful Neovim plugin that provides semantic search capabilities by integrating with the octocode CLI tool.
+🚀 **Intelligent code search for Neovim** - Semantic search that understands your code, powered by the octocode CLI.

 [![asciicast](https://asciinema.org/a/732758.svg)](https://asciinema.org/a/732758)